What to Pack for Your First Motorhome Trip: The Complete Checklist

 Clothing: Layers, waterproof jacket, waterproof trousers, walking boots, wellies, flip-flops, sun hat, sunscreen

-Children: Car seats, toys, nightlight, favourite comfort item, snacks, wet wipes
+Children: Car seats, toys, favourite comfort item, snacks, wet wipes, nightlight

-Dog: Bed, food, bowls, lead, poo bags, towel, crate/harness
+Dog: Bed, food, bowls, lead, poo bags, towel, crate/harness, seat cover

 The golden rule of motorhome packing: if in doubt, leave it out.
 You can buy almost anything from a supermarket or outdoor shop en route.
 Overpacking makes the motorhome feel cramped and cluttered, and you will spend the week stepping over bags.
 Pack for the trip, not for every hypothetical scenario.